oscar-system/Oscar.jl/docs/src/General/styleguide.md

   create a point-type and then use this.
 For user-facing functions, please do not use re-purposed lists, arrays, matrices...
-- if already existing types in Oscar are almost what you need, consider improving them over writing you own.
-The `Problem` is that, while it is tempting to create a new polynomial ring type for the new application because some feature is missing, it causes a lot of work: will the new type support
+- if already existing types in Oscar are almost what you need, consider improving them instead of writing you own.
+While it might be tempting to create a new polynomial ring type for the new application because some feature is missing, it causes a lot of work: will the new type support
   - normal functions (gcd, factor)